-Air Canada flight due to make emergency landing in Madrid
+Damaged Air Canada plane lands in Spain after tense hours

-MADRID (AP) — An Air Canada Boeing 767 aircraft with 128 passengers on board is flying in circles near Madrid on Monday, trying to burn off fuel as it prepares for an emergency landing following problems with one of its two engines and a ruptured tire during takeoff.
+“Landed safely, everything is ok!” said Guido Fioravantti, from New York, whose father was on the plane and had told him that the cabin had remained “calm and collected” during the ordeal.

-Spain’s Defense Ministry said that an F18 fighter jet had been dispatched from a military airport near the Spanish capital to evaluate the damage done to the landing gear of Toronto-bound flight AC837.
+“Pilots train for this a lot, so no reason to panic.
+It’s also more common than many people would think,” Fioravantti said.

-The aircraft had departed from the Adolfo Suárez-Barajas international airport earlier in the day and was scheduled to land in Toronto at 3:40 p.m. local time.
+The plane spent close to four hours flying in circles near Madrid, burning off fuel before it was light enough for landing.
+Spain’s Defense Ministry dispatched an F18 fighter jet to evaluate the damage done to the landing gear.

-In a statement emailed to The Associated Press, the airline said the plane “experienced an engine issue shortly after take-off” as well as a ruptured tire — one of 10 on the Boeing 767-300.
+In a statement, the airline said the plane “experienced an engine issue shortly after takeoff” from the same airport, as well as a ruptured tire — one of 10 on the Boeing 767-300.
 It added that the aircraft “is designed to operate on one engine and our pilots are fully trained for this eventuality.”

 “Nonetheless, an emergency was declared in order to obtain landing priority,” Air Canada said.